Demonstrates growth through past promotions

 Some popular Operations Associate hard skills are Microsoft Access, Customer Service, Operations Management, Financial Analysis, Research, Inventory Management, Data Analysis and Sales.

-Depending on the job you apply to, skills like Wireless Microphones, Investment Banking, Warehouse Operations, Equities and Retail can also be good to include on your resume.
+Depending on the job you apply to, skills like Social Media, Marketing, Data Entry, Supply Chain Management and Retail can also be good to include on your resume.

 Soft skills like Time Management, Teamwork, Analytical Skills, Communication and Problem Solving are essential for Operations Associate roles and jobs.

 While the keywords above are a good indication of what skills you need on your resume, you should try to find additional keywords that are specific to the job.
 To do this, use the free Targeted Resume tool.
 It analyzes the job you are applying to and finds the most important keywords you need on your resume.